 1. Respect for the baby as a real human with opinions, perceptions, needs.
 This includes talking to the baby, observing, saying what you see (“You don’t like it when I change your diaper”), empathizing.

-2. Seeing myself as an assistant during play, rather than a director (which I also got from my training in play therapy)
+2. Seeing myself as an assistant during play, rather than a director.

 3. Showing up with full presence with our child and giving her our full attention.